GIPdA/MemoAladin/README.md

 Drivers are needed under Windows for the USB-Serial.
 They can be found here : <https://github.com/rogerclarkmelbourne/Arduino_STM32>

+## How to Use

+Plug the MemoAladin first* to your computer with a micro-usb cable, then plug the 2 wires to your Aladin computer.
+Then use as a MemoMouse: initiate the transfert on DataTrack, then send the logs with the Aladin.
+You can also do backward and send the logs from the Aladin first, then transfert from DataTrack.
+The transfert will be immediate and will not wait for the Aladin (but do not wait too long or your dive logs will have wrong date&time!
+DataTrack syncs on the Aladin).

+* If you plug the wires to the Aladin without the interface powered, the 2 wires will act as shorted and trigger button actions in your Aladin...

 ## 3D Printed Casing

 The STL files of my 3D printed case are provided if you want to reuse it as-is, or if you want to modify it there is a Fusion 360 archive file you can import.